Southwold: George Orwell

 The writer George Orwell (real name Eric Blair) spent periods as a teenager and in his thirties in Southwold, living at his parents' home.
 A plaque can be seen next door to what is now a fish and chip shop at the far end of the High Street.

 After his departure from Eton College in December 1921, Orwell travelled to join his retired father, mother and younger sister Avril, who that month had moved to 40 Stradbroke Road, Southwold, the first of four homes in the town.
 In January–June 1922 he attended an educational crammer in Southwold to prepare for Indian Police Service exams and his career in Burma.
 In 1929, after 18 months in Paris, he returned to the family in Southwold and was based there for most of the next five years.
 He tutored a disabled child and a family of three boys and wrote reviews and developed Burmese Days.
 He also spent nearly 18 months teaching in West London, until struck by a bout of pneumonia.
 His mother then insisted he stay at home instead of teaching.
 He spent the time writing A Clergyman's Daughter, which is partly set in a fictionalised East Anglian town called "Knype Hill".
 His final visit to Southwold was in 1939.

 Cultural events

 The town has long hosted summer repertory theatre by various companies.
 For several years, Suffolk Summer Theatres have offered a varied programme of plays from July to September, staged in Southwold Arts Centre (formerly St Edmund's Hall).
 Every November the "Ways with Words" literature festival is held, with notable speakers appearing at various venues.

 In 2014 came the inaugural Southwold Arts Festival, which was repeated in future years.
 It offers a mix of literature, music, film and art exhibitions, with the main events over an eight-day period in the summer, bringing entertainers of diverse backgrounds together.

 In 2005, Southwold launched Suffolk's "answer to the Turner prize", the "Flying Egg" competition.
 This event also ran in 2006 and 2007, but not repeated in 2008.

+Media

+Local news and television programmes are provided by BBC East and ITV Anglia.
+Television signals are received from the Tacolneston TV transmitter and via a local relay transmitter in Aldeburgh.

+Local radio stations are BBC Radio Suffolk, Heart East, Greatest Hits Radio Ipswich & Suffolk and East Point Radio, a community-based station.

+The town's local newspaper is the East Anglian Daily Times.